Thank you for visiting our website and showing interest in this page.

 What is the room like?

-The church is well over 100 years old, so we have high ceilings and a platform and pulpit, but no organ.
+The church building was 125 years old in 2019, so we have high ceilings and a traditional pulpit but we no longer have an organ.
 The room is plain – we don’t have candles, statues, religious pictures, incense, holy water or crucifixes, just a plain wooden cross we were gifted, hanging on the wall above the pulpit.
 The pulpit isn’t used these days – our speakers will stand on the platform to address the congregation.
 We have central heating and we sit on modern upholstered chairs – there are no hard wooden pews.
 The floor is old parquet wooden flooring.

 What is a service like?